 Best Practice Guide to Dewatering Excavations

-Long gone are the days when you could simply just pump the water out and discharge it into the environment.
+Long gone are the days when you could simply pump water out of a hole and discharge it into the environment.
 Legislation ensures that operators not abiding by pollution prevention guidance are at risk of prosecution and hefty fines.

 However, the expense and disruption associated with some dewatering remedies can lead to malpractice and contamination of surface water.

-Fortunately, if you are well-prepared you can dewater most small to medium-sized excavations quickly, cost-effectively and compliant with environmental regulations.
+Fortunately, if you are well-prepared you can dewater most small to medium-sized excavations in a way that is fast, affordable and compliant with environmental regulations.

 There are two main issues here: how clean is the water and where are you going to discharge it?

 If the water is sediment-laden, you can only discharge a minimal quantity to land without a permit.
-Make sure that dirty water doesn’t overflow onto pavements and roads as this is a pedestrian and traffic hazard not to mention unsightly for residents.
+You also need to ensure that dirty water doesn’t overflow onto pavements and roads as this is a pedestrian and traffic hazard not to mention unsightly for residents.
 This is a common and illegal practice of roadside contractors.